 After months of discussion and debate, the Indybay Collective has agreed upon the following editorial policy.
 Please contact us to share your comments and suggestions.
 Updated: December 2017.

-The SF Bay Area IMC newswire operates on the principle of Open Publishing, an element essential to the global IMC network.
-Simply put, Open Publishing is to news and information what open source code is to software.
-In practice, the Open Publishing newswire allows anyone to instantaneously self-publish their work on http://bayarea.indymedia.org
+The Indybay newswire operates on the principle of open publishing, an element essential to the global Indymedia network.
+Simply put, open publishing is to news and information what open source code is to software.
+In practice, the open publishing newswire allows anyone to instantaneously self-publish their work on https://www.indybay.org

-People are encouraged to "become the media," to use their own skills and abilities of observation, writing, and creativity in posting text, analysis, videos, audio clips, photos and artwork directly to the website.
-The post is then viewable at the top of the Breaking newswire, and will move down the list as more people post news.
+People are encouraged to "become the media," to use their own skills and abilities of observation, writing, and creativity in posting text, video, audio, photos, and artwork directly to the website.
+The post is then viewable at the top of the breaking newswire.

-The use of, and belief in, Open Publishing rests on several central assumptions:
+The use of, and belief in, open publishing rests on two central assumptions: